The Patriot's Primer on American Liberty (Full Copyright Text)

 As noted previousy, typical of those objections was this from Alexander Hamilton in Federalist No. 84: “Bills of rights, in the sense and in the extent in which they are contended for, are not only unnecessary in the proposed constitution, but would even be dangerous. … For why declare that things shall not be done which there is no power to do?”

 We should be equally clear about what our Founders intended to convey with each clause of the Second Amendment, as affirmed by noted linguists: “A well regulated Militia being necessary to the security of a free State,” and “the right of the People to keep and bear Arms shall not be infringed.”

 The reference to “a well regulated militia” has been a subject of some dispute.

-Do these words refer to a standing army as some suggest, a national body of armed forces necessary for the safety and security of the nation, but which could be a potential threat to its citizens under the control of an oppressive regime?
+Do these words refer to a standing army as some suggest — a national body of armed forces necessary for the safety and security of the nation, but that could be a potential threat to its citizens under the control of an oppressive regime?

 While the militia reference is not to a standing army, it is clear that our Founders had a uniform concern for such military bodies.
 At the Constitutional Convention, Madison said: “A standing military force, with an overgrown Executive will not long be safe companions to Liberty.
 The means of defense against foreign danger have been always the instruments of tyranny at home.”

 In Madison’s Federalist No. 46, he declared that the Constitution should be ratified despite fears of a standing army, because Americans are armed, and because they are also organized into state militias not controlled by the proposed federal government.